swisspost/design-system/.changeset/selfish-jars-accept.md

 Refactored the stencil config:

 - Removed the outputTarget `www`.
-- Changed the `ucstomElementsExportBehavior` to `single-export-module` to improve the import possibilities.
+- Changed the `customElementsExportBehavior` to `single-export-module` to improve the import possibilities.